MLHale/nebraska-gencyber/teachers/building-a-server/README.md

 * PC
 * Internet connection
-* Little bits cloud bit and API Key
+* Littlebits cloud bit and API Key
-* Little bits sensor and actuator
+* Littlebits sensor and actuator

 ### Prerequisite lessons
 You should complete the following lessons before attempting this lesson.